osxfuse/osxfuse/README.md

         sudo port install autoconf automake libtool

-* Xcode 4.3 and newer versions do no loner include PackageMaker, which is needed for creating installer packages.
-PackageMaker has been moved to the Xcode 4.3 "Auxiliary Tools" package but is no longer included in the Xcode 5.0 "Auxiliary Tools" package.

 * The "Command Line Tools" package is needed to generate BridgeSupport metadata for `OSXFUSE.framework` because of a bug in `gen_bridge_metadata` (hard coded path to `cpp`).

 The Xcode tools packages can be obtained from https://developer.apple.com/downloads/ (free Apple Developer ID required).